kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_4.md

 ### Baking

 ## Preservation

-### Drying

-### Smoking

-### Freezing
-Once food is frozen, it will not decompose.
-Freeze food in meal-sized portions.
+In most survival scenarios, it is best to consume food as soon as possible to avoid spoilage.
+In a longer term scenario, you can use the following methods to preserve food:

+- **Sun drying**: Hang or place on rocks in direct sunlight.
+Turn the food occasionally to ensure even drying.
+- **Smoking**: Hang food over a smoky fire to dry it out.
+For best results, use a fire with little flame and lots of smoke in a poorly ventilated area.
+- **Freezing**: Freeze food in meal-sized portions only if the temperature is consistently below freezing.
 If the temperature is above freezing, the food may start thawing.

-### Natural refrigeration

-- **Snow**: Burying food in snow can keep it cool.
-- **Streams**: Food wrapped in a waterproof container can be placed in a stream to keep it cool.
-- **Wet cloth**: Wrap food in a wet cloth and rewet it as needed to keep food cool.
-- **Underground**: In shady areas or along streams, dig a hole, line with grass or leaves, and place food inside.
-Cover to form a cool storage area.

-### Live storage
+- **Natural refrigeration**: Bury food in snow, underground (lined with grass or leaves), or wrap in a wet cloth.
+- **Live storage**: Store fish in a trap or a pen made of rocks and sticks in a stream.

 ## Protection

 ### Bear bags

-### Caches
+### Bear canisters